Why live, work, invest and visit St Helena?

 - Adds to the range of products and services on offer to residents and visitors

-- Offers value for money to SHG and ESH where grant funding and/or tax incentives are given.
+- Offers value for money to SHG where grant funding and/or tax incentives are given.

-In understanding whether the investor will contribute to these factors, the answers to a number of questions will be sought in conjunction with Enterprise St Helena, and inputted into an Investor Matrix.
+In understanding whether the investor will contribute to these factors, the answers to a number of questions will be sought in conjunction with the Sustainable Development Team, and inputted into an Investor Matrix.
 This will provide the basis to estimate the effect that an investment will have on St Helena’s economy and provide evidence to support an application for Approved Investment Status.

 More information is available within the Customs and Excise (Approved Investment) Regulations which can be found within the Customs and Excise Ordinance on our page of laws for St Helena.
-To start the application process contact Enterprise St Helena via: email@example.com.
+To begin the application process you would be required to fill in the Investor Form.
+Once completed, contact the Sustainable Development team via email address: Invest@sainthelena.gov.sh who will further assist on the process.